 The UCS web interface uses numerous JavaScript and CSS functions.
-Cookies need to be permitted in the browser.
-The following browsers are supported:
+Your browser must allow the use of cookies.
+UCS web interface supports the following browsers:

-- Chrome as of version 85
+- Google Chrome as of version 131

-- Firefox as of version 78
+- Mozilla Firefox as of version 128

-- Microsoft Edge as of version 88
+- Microsoft Edge as of version 128

-- Safari and Safari Mobile as of version 13
+- Apple Safari and Apple Safari Mobile as of version 18

-Users with older browsers may experience display problems or the site does not work at all.
+Users with older browsers may experience display problems or UCS web interface doesn't work at all.